navidhsnz/PID_final_project/README.md

 ```
 conda install -c conda-forge libstdcxx-ng
 ```
 It is expected too see some conflicting version of dependencies while running these.
-But after running these commands you should be set to train a model with our notebooks !
+But after running these commands you should be set to run the simulator !

 ### 4. Importing dataset
 Before training a model, you will need a dataset !
 We've made the one we created available [here](https://1drv.ms/u/s!AmxJyID0MPIzlZ1eQO8Wp9isMPlmOg?e=r5OoxG).
 Simply download it and extract it.
 You should place the folder named `datasets` in `learning/`.
 We have three datasets (`trail1`, `trail2`, and `trail3`).
 In our experiments we used `trail2`.
 You can change this and between which datasets you want (1,2 or 3).
 The second and third ones are for the RNN since they have `actions` folder, but they still work without any trouble for the CNN training.
 After adding the images, the content of the `learning` folder should include three folders, namely `CNN`, `RNN`, and `datasets`.